-At the CFCC, we understand that even the youngest kids sometimes struggle.
-Our Young Child Clinic specializes in providing therapeutic services to families of children under the age of 7 experiencing social or emotional difficulties.
+Kids don’t come with instruction manuals!
+At the CFCC, we understand that even the youngest kids sometimes struggle to manage their emotions and behavior.
+We have clinicians who specialize in providing therapeutic services to families of children ages 2-6.

-Parent Child Interaction Therapy – PCIT is an evidence-based treatment for young children with behavioral problems.
+Parent Child Interaction Therapy – PCIT is an evidence-based treatment for young children with behavioral and emotional problems.
 It is conducted through coaching sessions during which you and your child are in a playroom while the therapist is in an observation room watching you interact with your child through a live video feed.
 You wear a “bug-in-the-ear” device through which the therapist provides in the moment coaching on skills you are learning to manage your child’s behavior.
-Dr. Amy Monn is a certified PCIT provider and Katelyn Dover and Alyssa Buron are getting trained to be a PCIT provider.
 Detailed information about the PCIT program can be found by clicking here.
-With consistent attendance and homework completion, PCIT can be completed within 12-20 sessions, though treatment is not time limited.
+With consistent attendance and homework completion, PCIT can often be completed in 12-20 sessions.